Moulberry/AxiomDocumentation/src/builder/stack.md

 # Stack

-Stack allows you to copy blocks in a row or grid
+Stack allows you to copy blocks and entities in a row or grid

 ## Selecting a region
 Refer to [Move](move.md)